Relativistic feedback mechanism in homogeneous electric fields revisited: Positron- and Gamma- relativistic feedback mechanisms

+where $z_0$- the starting point of RREA and $\lambda_{\gamma}$- mean length at which gamma is produced by runaway electrons.

-Because of the exponential law of growth of RREA and the fact that formula (\ref{eq3.10}) describes a source-function of gamma-birth, which is also given in the form of an exponent, the process $\gamma \rightarrow e^{-}$ cannot be simply expressed through a numerical coefficient.
-The only plausible explanation is that $\nu_{\gamma e^-}$ is an integral operator acting on the $\nu_{e^- \gamma}$ function.
+Because of the exponential law of growth of RREA, the fact that formula (\ref{eq3.11}) describes a source-function of gamma-birth, which is also given in the form of an exponent, and the dependence of the dynamics on the starting point, the process $\gamma \rightarrow e^{-}$ cannot be simply expressed through a multiplication of $\nu_{e^- \gamma}\nu_{ \gamma e^-}$.
+The only plausible way is to define $\nu_{\gamma e^-}$ as an eigenvalue of the joint ${\widehat{\nu_{e^- \gamma}\nu_{ \gamma e^-}}}$ operator.